-Table 37 Configuration > Object > AP Profile > Add/Edit Profile (continued)
+Table 44 Configuration > Object > AP Profile > Add/Edit Profile ((continued) configuration commocaj

-LABEL DESCRIPTION RTS/CTS Threshold Use RTS/CTS to reduce data collisions on the wireless network if you have wireless clients that are associated with the same AP but out of range of one another.
+LABEL DESCRIPTION Enable A-MPDU Aggregation Select this to enable A-MPDU aggregation.
+This field is not available if you set 802.11 Band to 11a or 11b/g.
+Message Protocol Data Unit (MPDU) aggregation collects Ethernet frames along with their 802.11n headers and wraps them in a 802.11n MAC header.
+This method is useful for increasing bandwidth throughput in environments that are prone to high error rates.
+Enable A-MSDU Aggregation Select this to enable A-MSDU aggregation.
+This field is not available if you set 802.11 Band to 11a or 11b/g .
+Mac Service Data Unit (MSDU) aggregation collects Ethernet frames without any of their 802.11n headers and wraps the header-less payload in a single 802.11n MAC header.
+This method is useful for increasing bandwidth throughput.
+It is also more efficient than A-MPDU except in environments that are prone to high error rates.
+RTS/CTS Threshold Use RTS/CTS to reduce data collisions on the wireless network if you have wireless clients that are associated with the same AP but out of range of one another.
 When enabled, a wireless client sends an RTS (Request To Send) and then waits for a CTS (Clear To Send) before it transmits.
 This stops wireless clients from transmitting packets at the same time (and causing data collisions).
 A wireless client sends an RTS for all packets larger than the number (of bytes) that you enter here.
 Set the RTS/CTS equal to or higher than the fragmentation threshold to turn RTS/CTS off.
 Beacon Interval When a wirelessly networked device sends a beacon, it includes with it a beacon interval.
 This specifies the time period before the device sends the beacon again.
 The interval tells receiving devices on the network how long they can wait in low-power mode before waking up to handle the beacon.
 A high value helps save current consumption of the access point.
 DTIM Delivery Traffic Indication Message (DTIM) is the time period after which broadcast and multicast packets are transmitted to mobile clients in the Active Power Management mode.
 A high DTIM value can cause clients to lose connectivity with the network.
 This value can be set from 1 to 255.
-Output Power Set the output power of the AP in this field.
-If there is a high density of APs in an area, decrease the output power of the NWA5160N to reduce interference with other APs.
-Select one of the following Max, -3db (50%), -6db (25%), -9dB (12.5%) or Min.
-See the product specifications for more information on your NWA's output power.
-Note: Reducing the output power also reduces the NWA's effective broadcast radius.
 Enable Signal Threshold Select the check box to use the signal threshold to ensure wireless clients receive good throughput.
 This allows only wireless clients with a strong signal to connect to the AP.
 Clear the check box to not require wireless clients to have a minimum signal strength to connect to the AP.
 Station Signal Threshold Set a minimum client signal strength.
 A wireless client is allowed to connect to the AP only when its signal strength is stronger than the specified threshold. -20 dBm is the strongest signal you can require and -76 is the weakest.
 Disassociate Station Threshold Set a minimum kick-off signal strength.
-When a wireless client's signal strength is lower than the specified threshold, the NWA disconnects the wireless client from the AP.
-Time Sire id -20 dBm is the strongest signal you can require and -90 is the weakest.
+When a wireless client's signal strength is lower than the specified threshold, the NWA/WAC disconnects the wireless client from the AP. -20 dBm is the strongest signal you can require and -90 is the weakest.
 Allow Station Connection after Multiple Retries Select this option to allow a wireless client to try to associate with the AP again after it is disconnected due to weak signal strength.
-Station Retry Count Set the maximum number of times a wireless client can attempt to re-connect to the AP Rate Configuration This section controls the data rates permitted for clients.
-For each rate, select a rate option from its list.
-The rates are: Basic Rate (Mbps) - Set the basic rate configuration in Mbps.
-Clients can always connect to the NWA at this speed.
-Support Rate (Mbps) - Set the support rate configuration in Mbps.
-Clients can connect to the NWA at this speed, when permitted to do so by the NWA.
-MCS Rate - Set the MCS rate configuration.
-EEE 802.11n supports many different data rates which are called MCS rates.
-MCS stands for Modulation and Coding Scheme.
-This is an 802.11n feature that increases the wireless network performance in terms of throughput.
-Multicast Settings
+Station Retry Count Set the maximum number of times a wireless client can attempt to re-connect to the AP Multicast Settings

-Table 37 Configuration > Object > AP Profile > Add/Edit Profile (continued)
+Table 44 Configuration > Object > AP Profile > Add/Edit Profile (continued)